Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators

 so $e^{c't}t\partial_{\xi _j}v_{-d}$ is is uniformly in $S^{d-1}_{1,0}$.
-We conclude (2.20), from which (2.21) follows, implying (2.17).
+We conclude \eqref{2.20}, from which \eqref{2.21} follows, implying \eqref{2.17}.

-$2^\circ$.
-Here the estimate in (2.18) has already been shown for large $M$ in Theorem 2.1.
-For lower values of $M$, we can add the estimates of the entering homogeneous terms $\Cal K_{V_{-d-l}}$ with $l\ge M$; the top term gives the weakest estimate.
-(It is used that $x$ and $y$ need only run in a bounded set, for the contribution from the localized piece.)
+${\rm 2}^\circ$.
+Here the estimate in \eqref{2.18} has already been shown for large $M$ in Theorem \ref{thm2.1}.
+For lower values of $M$, we can add the estimates of the entering homogeneous terms $\Cal K_{V_{-d-l}}$ with $l\ge M$; the top term gives the weakest estimate. \end{proof}